theonethread/theonethread/readme.md

 ### Pledge

-I'd like to make you think your workflow **is** simple - though doing its job extraordinary through Digital Transformation.
+I'd like to make you think that your workflow is **simple** - though doing its job extraordinarily through Digital Transformation.